AP source: Browns still putting rush on Jadeveon Clowney - WTMJ

 Clowney’s asking price could be the only impediment to him coming to Cleveland.
 The Browns won’t invest too heavily in him after already committing $125 million over five years to Garrett.

-Clowney was the No. 1 overall pick by Houston in 2014 and has dealt with assorted injuries.
-He spent five seasons with the Texans, recording 29 sacks and making the Pro Bowl three times.
+Clowney has dealt with assorted injuries over the past few seasons.
+He spent five years with the Texans, recording 29 sacks and making the Pro Bowl three times.
 He played one season in Seattle before going to Tennessee.

 More AP NFL coverage: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL